2007 Peru earthquake: Response

 The Government of Peru led the response to the earthquake through the National Institute of Civil Defence (INDECI).
 It was supported by the military, the private sector (local, national and international) and by contributions from civil society and the international community, including governments, international NGOs and UN agencies.
 The initial response entailed searching for survivors, evacuating the injured, removing rubble, ensuring security and meeting the needs of affected people.
 Shelter was provided for those that had lost their homes, latrines were installed, clean water and medical services were established, food aid was distributed and education and psychosocial support was offered, especially to children.
 A Consolidated Appeals Process (CAP) in the wake of the earthquake raised approximately $37 million, $9.5m of which was provided by the Central Emergency Response Fund (CERF).

 Despite the considerable relief effort, the initial response was chaotic, marked by a lack of coordination and inadequate information on the needs of people on the ground.
 It was hindered by a lack of capacity at the regional level and consequent political wrangling (particularly between the local, regional and national governments).
 Many local authorities were personally attacked for the earthquake, as survivors tried to find close relatives or overcome the traumatic shock of losing so many family members.
 As time passed the response became better organised, particularly once an OCHA coordination office was established in Pisco and a UN Disaster Assessment and Coordination (UNDAC) team arrived to support coordination and provide technical advice.

 Aftermath

-Several years on, Pisco is still feeling the effects of the earthquake and is struggling to recover.
+Over a decade later, Pisco is still feeling the effects of the earthquake and is struggling to recover.
 Many families who lost their homes are still living in temporary housing or tents.
 The social/economic impacts of the quake may take many years to heal.